What does it mean when “snow routes” are in effect?

-- An email alert will automatically come to you if you have an email address in SchoolMessenger or Skyward (via Skylert tab; visit our Skylert webpage for for step-by-step directions).
+- An email alert will automatically come to you if you have an email address in Skyward.
+To update your contact preferences, visit our Skylert webpage for for step-by-step directions.
 For an early a.m. text, please check your notification preferences in Skyward or contact 360-676-6520.
-You may select a phone call “early a.m.” option, but we do not plan to use the call feature for this school year to increase the speed of our communications.
+You may select a phone call “early a.m.” option, but we do not use the call feature to increase the speed of our communications.

 - Tune to local media: 790 AM, 96.5 FM, 104.1 FM or Seattle media.

 - Check @BhamSD on Twitter or @bellinghamschools on Facebook

 - Call 360-647-6815 for a message translated in Español, русский, tính từ and Punjabi.

 What if a storm begins when children are at school?

 We try, if at all possible, not to dismiss school early due to weather, except in rare extreme weather conditions.

 Dismissing early is problematic when families are not expecting it.
 Families may always choose to pick up their children early.
 We do our best to monitor and anticipate conditions.
 If needed in severe weather, we would use emergency contact information to communicate with parents.

 What happens when school opens 2 hours late?